Skip to content

 Auckland’s stunning natural beauty comes with a wet reality: coastal winds, high humidity, and relentless rain.
 As a renovation builder, I’ve seen firsthand how these elements test the durability of our homes—especially older ones or those built during the leaky homes era.

-Auckland presents a triple threat:
+Auckland presents a triple threat

-• Humidity: Moist air makes drying slow and creates mould risk inside walls.
+• Humidity: moist air makes drying slow and creates mould risk inside walls.

-• Driving Rain: Wind-driven rain finds even the smallest exterior gaps.
+• Driving rain: wind-driven rain finds even the smallest exterior gaps.

-• Coastal Salt: Salt air corrodes fasteners and cladding if not properly selected.
+• Coastal salt: salt air corrodes fasteners and cladding if not properly selected.

 These conditions helped fuel the leaky homes crisis of the 1990s/2000s, teaching the industry hard lessons about moisture control, material selection, and building detailing.